IBM/AI-on-Power-Level3/docs/lab-setup.md

 1. This lab uses an on-premises environment.
 Verify that you are connected to the IBM Virtual Private Network (VPN) to access the environment.
 Refer to [this](https://github.com/IBM/itz-support-public/blob/main/IBM-On-premise/IBM-On-premise-Runbooks/configure-vpn.md){target="_blank"} link for more details.

     !!! warning "VPN connectivity issues and solution"

         Some IBM folks from EU have reported that the TechZone environment is not accessible when using Mac OS specific VPN profiles.
         For example: "EUROPE-MEA (macOS)" or "AMERICA (macOS) are not working.
-       Solution is to use the non Mac OS profiles.
-For example: "EUROPE-MEA" or "AMERICA " seem to work
+        Solution is to use the non Mac OS VPN profiles.
+For example: "EUROPE-MEA" or "AMERICA" seem to work

 3. In TechZone, open the [My Reservations](https://techzone.ibm.com/my/reservations){target="_blank"} page.
 4. Click your reservation, which opens up the details page.